curious-containers/cc-jupyter-service.github.io/README.md

 Next we choose the way how to transfer the files or directories to our notebook.
 Currently there is only one option **SSH**.

 Now there are some more fields to fill.
-The **Host** specifies the SSH-Storage-Server that we want to access.
+The **Host** specifies the ssh-storage-Server that we want to access.
 So we fill in the hostname of the storage server, in our example `my-storage-server.f4.htw-berlin.de`.

 Next we have to specify the path to the file or directory on our storage server that we want to use.